Rohit22-dev/Blog-2.0/README.md

 2- Create comment threads
 3- Create more login methods
 4- Remove sending extra id to backend in Blogcard handleCommnet function.
+5- Createsetting page where about and image can be updated.
+6- Add persist redux store